k2he/interview-question3/README.md

 ## Test cases
 1) added Junit test cases for repository, service and controller, one for each.
 Testing normal case + exception case.
-2) added one Integration test case for Controller, since Integration test do not use mock, so testing controller is good enough.
+2) added one Integration test case for Controller (one test for each rest endpoint), since Integration test do not use mock, so testing controller is good enough.